archway-network/networks/runbooks/ibcstuckpacketserror.md

 ## Impact

-IBC stuck packets monitoring for this perticular connection is currently offline
+IBC stuck packets monitoring for this particular connection is currently offline

 ## Diagnosis